kanyi-a/appreact/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
- <p>This project is a simple responsive webpage that leverage the TMDB API that is publicly available to show the trending movies and series worldwide</
+ <p>This project is a simple responsive webpage that leverage the json server utilises a db.json file in the application </
  [Go Back to the top](#Breaking-Bad-Movies-Pages)
  ## Features
 As a user of the website,you will be able to :